MEET the dj's

 Seven years ago, Mike moved to the Pacific Beach area where a chance meeting with Wacky sparked his radio career at KXPB Radio.
 A favorite among listeners, he previously served as President for two years and is a driving force behind marketing the station to local businesses for sponsorship of the non-profit organization.

-Mike considers himself to be an entertainer, not only spinning records, but also as a talented singer, pianist and clarinetist.
+Mike considers himself to be an entertainer, not only spinning records, but also as a talented singer, clarinetist & piano player.
 He is currently a lifelong member of: V.F.W.
 (Veterans of Foreign Wars), D.A.V.
 (Disabled American Veterans), American Veterans, American Legion and Vietnam Veterans of America.